splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 Browser compatibility
 --------------------------------------------------------------

-A headless browser is used to run the browser tests.
-The Docker image for AMD64 architecture contains the Chrome browser, and the Docker image for ARM64 architecture contains the Chromium browser, because Chrome is unavailable for ARM64.
+The private runner uses a headless browser to run the browser tests.
+The private runner Docker image for AMD64 architecture contains the Chrome browser, and the private runner Docker image for ARM64 architecture contains the Chromium browser, because Chrome is unavailable for ARM64.
 Chrome and Chromium versions might not be the same.

 To find the browser type and version, look at the labels ``browser-type`` and ``browser-version`` in the Docker image.
 You can find these labels either at http://quay.io/ or in the output of the following commands: